 U.S. FDA Drug Master File Requirements

-Drug companies can submit a Drug Master File (DMF) to the U.S. Food and Drug Administration (FDA) to provide confidential information about facilities, processes, or articles.
-The DMF holder can then authorize others to use the information in support of a submission to FDA without disclosing the information to anyone other than FDA.
+Drug companies can submit a Drug Master File (DMF) to the U.S. Food and Drug Administration (FDA) or Health Canada to provide confidential information about facilities, processes, or articles.
+The DMF holder can then authorize others to use the information within the DMF submission in support of NDA, ANDA, and other submissions to either agency without disclosing the information to anyone other than FDA or Health Canada.

 FDA requires all DMF submissions to be in electronic common technical document (eCTD) format beginning May 5, 2018.

-Registrar Corp assists with eCTD requirements.
+Registrar Corp offers guidance on the structure and format of eCTD submissions.
 Our Regulatory Specialists will:

-- File a new DMF with U.S. FDA in eCTD
+- File a new DMF with U.S. FDA or Health Canada in eCTD

 - Convert existing DMFs to eCTD